rstudio/renv/tests/testthat/_snaps/activate.md

     Code
       val <- renv_activate_prompt_impl("snapshot")
     Output
-      It looks like you've called renv::snapshot() in a project that hasn't been activated yet How would you like to proceed?
+      It looks like you've called renv::snapshot() in a project that hasn't been activated yet.
+      How would you like to proceed?

       1: Activate the project and use the project library.